FordPipatkittikul/Data-Structures-Algorithm/README.md

   Stack is a linear data structure in which the element inserted last is the element to be deleted first.
 LIFO method(Last In First Out)

     operation run time complexity
-      - push O(1)
+      - push: O(1)
-      - pop O(1)
+      - pop: O(1)

 ![stack](https://github.com/FordPipatkittikul/DataStructures/assets/121902625/ad9f7fd7-20cd-4683-8419-e3e8db5b82c9)
 # queue
   similar to a stack.
 A queue uses the FIFO method(First In First Out), by which the first element that is enqueued will be the first one to be dequeued.

     operation run time complexity
-      - enqueue Inserts an element to the end of the queue O(1)
+      - enqueue Inserts an element to the end of the queue: O(1)
-      - dequeue Removes an element from the start of the queue O(1)
+      - dequeue Removes an element from the start of the queue: O(1)
-      - isempty Returns true if the queue is empty.
-O(1)
+      - isempty Returns true if the queue is empty: O(1)
-      - peek Returns the first element of the queue O(1)
+      - peek Returns the first element of the queue: O(1)

 ![queue](https://github.com/FordPipatkittikul/DataStructures/assets/121902625/d784d191-5ac8-4a45-93a6-34d86ab1feb8)